The Journey of Building with Rochester Homes: A Step-by-Step Guide

 The LGC begins with clearing the lot, leveling the ground, and preparing the foundation.
 The foundation is critical to ensuring the stability of the home, and the LGC will coordinate all required groundwork and foundation installation.

-Home Set & Construction
+Home Set and Construction

 At this stage, your modular home begins to take shape on-site, and the LGC takes charge of the various construction tasks necessary to complete the project.
 Here is a more in-depth look at the key steps involved:

-Phase 4: Warranty & Ongoing Support
+Phase 6: Warranty and Ongoing Support

 Warranty Coverage